Is there anything that Google cannot help us with?

 Suddenly I had freed up about 11 GB of space, just by getting rid of those photos!

 After tinkering, reorganizing and deleting files, I was down to 1 GB.
 I felt like a champ!
-Then I uploaded my client files, since I now had space to do so.
-I’m happy to report that I’ve still only used less than 2 GB of my free 15 GB.
+Then I uploaded my client files since I now had space to do so.

 So, thank goodness for cloud storage – Google Photos.
 I am using Google Drive way more efficiently.